anton-asnitsky/buyme-todo/README.md

 >
 >cd ..

 Ok.
 We have depndncies for our API project.
-Now' move and install client dependncies:
+Now, move and install client
+dependncies:
 >cd buyme-todo

 >npm install